pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_wait.md

 ---
 # metadata #
 title:  pachctl wait
-description: "Wait for the side-effects of a Pachyderm resource to propagate."
+description: "Wait for the side-effects of a {{%productName%}} resource to propagate."
 date:  2022-10-14T09:34:42-04:00
 tags:
   - wait-commit